NightRunnerEB/GoF/rust/README.md

 # Rust Workspace

-Rust patterns are organized as a Cargo workspace.
-Each pattern has its own crate inside a category directory (`creational`, `structural`, `behavioral`).
-Keep both the implementation and the usage example inside `src/main.rs` for quick reading.
+Rust patterns live in a Cargo workspace.
+Each pattern has its own crate inside the `creational`, `structural`, or `behavioral` directories.
+Use `src/lib.rs` to keep both the pattern implementation and the client-side usage example together.

 ## Layout